 Rates of death from breast cancer are decreasing probably because of earlier diagnosis and treatment.

 We do not yet know exactly what causes breast cancer, but there are risk factors which are known to be linked to breast cancer.
 Some of these risk factors are things that can be changed, such as smoking and obesity, while others, such as gender, race, and family history cannot.

 Five to ten percent of breast cancer is felt to be due to genetic changes (mutations) on certain genes, most commonly the BRCA1 and BRCA2 genes.
 It is important to remember that 70-80% of women with breast cancer have no family history of the disease.

 The earlier breast cancer is found, the better the chances are that treatment will work.

-About 1 in 10 women who get a mammogram will need more pictures taken.
+About one in 10 women who get a mammogram will need additional pictures taken.
 Most of these women do not have breast cancer, so don’t be alarmed if this happens to you.
-Only 2-4 out of 1000 mammograms leads to a diagnosis of cancer.
+It is estimated that only two to four mammograms out of 1,000 mammograms leads to a cancer diagnosis.

 There are many different picture (imaging) tests available to evaluate the breast tissue for possible breast cancer.
 These include mammography, ultrasound, MRI, and ductography (galactography).

 A biopsy is done to determine whether or not there is a breast cancer or other breast abnormality.
 There are many types of biopsies available and the type of biopsy is best chosen after consultation with your surgeon regarding your specific clinical situation.
 These include fine needle aspiration, ultrasound-guided core biopsy, stereotactic core biopsy, and open biopsy.